Copeland Roberts Bidder and Sellers

 2.3 Registration constitutes acceptance of these Terms and Conditions in full.

-verify identity through third-party providers; and
+(b) verify identity or payment details through third-party providers;

 3. Bidding Process